j-i-l/tfb-prediction/README.md

 ### Installation

-The code is compatible with python >=3.10, additional dependencies are listed in `requrements.txt`, to install them run:
+The code is compatible with python >=3.10, additional dependencies are listed in `requirements.txt`, to install them run:

-    pip install -r requrements.txt
+    pip install -r requirements.txt

 in the root folder of this project.